pykeio/millennium/README.md

 	<hr />
 </div>

-Millennium is an experimental cross-platform GUI framework written in Rust.
+Millennium is an experimental cross-platform webview framework written in Rust.
 With Millennium, you can design consistent UI that works across all platforms, using HTML, CSS, and JavaScript.

 ## How It Works
 You can interact with native code and perform system-level operations, including reading/writing files & TCP/UDP networking.
 It leverages modern operating systems' pre-included webview libraries (<img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/ubuntu/ubuntu-plain.svg" height=14 /> WebKitGTK, <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/windows8/windows8-original.svg" height=14 /> WebView2, <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/apple/apple-original.svg" height=14 /> WebKit) for smaller, faster, more secure, and less resource-heavy applications compared to Electron.
 A simple Millennium app can be less than **10 MB** in size and can be reduced further to less than **2 MB**.
 Millennium apps can launch almost twice as fast as equivalent Electron applications and use as little as __1/4 of the amount of RAM.__